Identicide: Etymology

-Cultural Geography and Identity
+Cultural geography and identity

 Identicide, as argued by Meharg, is centered around erasing the link between people and their places, in order to weaken cultural identity and create anomie.
 These roots of identity are not only embedded within the people who inhabit a certain region, but also among the cultural infrastructure (i.e. castles, houses, engineering feats, routes/paths, bridges etc.), symbols (i.e. monuments, statues), signs, language (i.e. any form of literature, libraries), and social behaviors that support the functionality and cohesiveness a given community and contribute to their uniqueness and specificity that could be recalled, affecting the memory of their unique heritage, historical power and environment and ethnic leverage in a region over time.
-The continued presence of such material and places allow a people’s identity to continue to live on, whether those people still exist, have evolved or have been eliminated, and as such their identity remains preserved in the memory of mankind and society.
-Such examples include monuments and statues, which “are best thought of as devices of communication rather than aesthetic representations: as such, they underscore…the ‘reworking of memory.’”
+The continued presence of such material and places allow a people's identity to continue to live on, whether those people still exist, have evolved or have been eliminated, and as such their identity remains preserved in the memory of mankind and society.
+Such examples include monuments and statues, which "are best thought of as devices of communication rather than aesthetic representations: as such, they underscore…the 'reworking of memory.

+Monica Duffy Toft, academic, states that identicide may emerge when the central national identity of a group is challenged by differential demographic growth rates.

-Difference from Cultural Genocide
+Difference from cultural genocide

 Cultural genocide refers to the systematic destruction of a group's cultural identity, traditions, language, and institutions.
 This includes banning native languages, destroying historical sites, and outlawing cultural practices.